 If our existing stockholders sell, or indicate an intent to sell, substantial amounts of our common stock in the public market, the trading price of our common stock could decline significantly and could decline below the public offering price of the shares sold in this offering.
-After giving effect to the consummation of the Merger and this offering, we will have [•] outstanding shares of common stock based upon an assumed public offering price of \$[•] per share and assuming no exercise of outstanding options and warrants, including the warrants offered hereby.
-Of these shares, approximately [•] shares will be held by our non-affiliated stockholders and, together with [•] shares of common stock included in the shares offered hereby, plus any shares sold pursuant to the underwriters' option to purchase additional shares, will be immediately freely tradable, without restriction, in the public market.
+After giving effect to the consummation of the Merger and this offering, we will have 15,000,000 outstanding shares of common stock based upon an assumed public offering price of \$10.00 per share and assuming no exercise of outstanding options and warrants, including the warrants offered hereby.
+Of these shares, approximately 1,200,000 shares will be held by our non -affiliated stockholders and, together with 5,000,000 shares of common stock included in the shares offered hereby, plus any shares sold pursuant to the underwriters' option to purchase additional shares, will be immediately freely tradable, without restriction, in the public market.
 If our non-affiliated stockholders sell substantial amounts of our common stock in the public market, or if the public perceives that such sales could occur, this could have an adverse impact on the market price of our common stock, even if there is no relationship between such sales and the performance of our business.
 We also have registered all shares of common stock that we may issue under our equity compensation plans.
 As a result, such shares can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates and the lock-up agreements described in the "Underwriting" section of this prospectus.
-Our non-affiliated stockholders are not subject to any lock-up agreements.
+Our non -affiliated stockholders are not subject to any lock-up agreements.

-After the expiration of the lock-up agreements pertaining to this offering with our directors, executive officers and stockholders owning in excess of 5% of our outstanding shares of common stock up to [•] additional shares will be eligible for sale in the public market.
+After the expiration of the lock-up agreements pertaining to this offering with our directors, executive officers and stockholders owning in excess of 5% of our outstanding shares of common stock up to 8,800,000 additional shares will be eligible for sale in the public market subject to the limitations of Rule 144 under the Securities Act.
 If our existing stockholders sell substantial amounts of our common stock in the public market, or if the public perceives that such sales could occur, this could have an adverse impact on the market price of our common stock, even if there is no relationship between such sales and the performance of our business.